-Tools and strategies to help manage time, stay focused, and handle homework
+Tools and strategies to help manage time, stay focused, and handle homeworken Español

 For kids with ADHD, the right approach to school can mean the difference between good grades, and the confidence that comes with them, and another round of, “I lost my homework … again.”
 Here are a few suggestions for tools and strategies to help kids with ADHD get set for success.

-- New School Year, New Calendar(s): Others may think the new year begins in January, but you know that for kids with ADHD, this is when resolutions to be better organized are made.
-Your child should have a school calendar with enough space to allow her to write down and organize (by color-coding!) assignments.
+- Calendar(s): Whether it’s the New Year, the new school year, or any time a resolution is made to be better organized, calendars are key to kids with ADHD.
+Your child should have a school calendar with enough space to allow them to write down and organize (by color-coding!) assignments.
 We recommend a separate calendar for social engagements and after-school activities.
-Additionally, it helps to add everything to a digital calendar with a reminder function that can push notifications to her phone.
+Additionally, it helps to add everything to a digital calendar with a reminder function that can push notifications to their phone.
 Another feature of online calendars is the sharing function.
-This allows her to share her calendar with parents and teachers and helps everyone stay on the same page.
+This allows them to share their calendar with parents and teachers and helps everyone stay on the same page.

 - Backup Items: Avoid morning (and afternoon, and evening) panic by having multiples of items that are easily lost.
-Think about the things that tend to go missing: If disappearing socks are slowing you down, buy more socks.
-If stealthy shoes (or keys, or gloves or hats or transit fares) are making her late, keeping backups on hand will help her get out the door on time.
+Think about the things that tend to go missing: If disappearing socks are slowing you down, get more socks.
+If stealthy shoes (or keys, or gloves or hats or transit fares) are making them late, keeping backups on hand will help them get out the door on time.

 - Prioritize: Kids with ADHD often have trouble knowing which assignments should take priority.
 Here is where color-coding can really come in handy.
-Arm her with highlighters (and backup highlighters!).
-Assign each color a “priority-level” for example pink would be “high,” blue, “medium,” and green, “low.”
-Having a pre-established system will help her build skills and get a sense of what to do when.
-You can also use apps like Remember The Milk, which allows users to add due dates, priority levels, and estimates of how much time each task will take.
+Arm them with highlighters— and backup highlighters!
+Assign each color a priority level.
+For example pink would be “high,” blue, “medium,” and green, “low.”
+Having a pre-established system will help them build skills and get a sense of what to do when.
+You can also use apps like Remember the Milk, which allows users to add due dates, priority levels, and estimates of how much time each task will take.

-- Structured Play Dates: If your daughter with ADHD has trouble making and keeping friends, play dates with structured activity, where you can tell your her what’s expected of her, can ease her anxiety about fitting in socially.
+- Structured Play Dates: If your son or daughter with ADHD has trouble making and keeping friends, play dates with structured activity, where you can tell them what’s expected of them, can ease their anxiety about fitting in socially.

 - Medication Check-in: Kids who have stopped taking meds during summer should begin taking them again before school starts so they have time to adjust.
 And when school starts it’s important to pay close attention to how it’s working over the full day (including mornings!) and adjust the schedule so kids aren’t crashing during the last few periods or having mid-math homework meltdowns after school.